 The Underground Cistern

-Moving towards the back of the city, you will find the entry to the underground cistern, which was originally outside the city.
-Later, the cistern was enclosed by the city walls to allow city residents safe access to the water.
+Moving towards the back of the city, you will find the entrance to the underground cistern, which was originally outside the city.
+The cistern was later enclosed by the city walls to allow city residents safe access to the water.
 Amazing construction for a bronze age city.

 The above photos show what it is like to look down into the entrance of the cistern, and then back up from inside the entrance.
 I’m not really a cave loving type of person, and I did find it just a little bit scary.
 I congratulated myself on being brave enough to go into the dark cave through the tunnel of rocks made centuries ago ( did they have engineering standards to adhere to back then??….), and snap a couple of pictures.
 Then I scrambled out in a bit of hurry, consequently tripping on the stairs in my haste.